aalborgunilib/check_primo_pipes/README.md

 ## Todo or future ideas

-* Make stale pipe detection more sophisticated
+* Make stalled pipe detection more sophisticated
 * Make it possible to define a list of pipes to include / exclude
 * Monitor the process list
 * Monitor the execution time of pipes (performance data)